immonel/pvctf2020/README.md

 Nmap done: 1 IP address (1 host up) scanned in 49.97 seconds****
 ```
-The reason was quite obvious, a deeper scan for the service banners reveled that the ```port 21``` *may* have had some kind of firewall running or nmap didin't understand what it was talking to.
-Inspecting the TCP protocol exchange more deeply didn't reveal anything either.
+The reason was quite obvious, a deeper scan for the service banners reveled that the ```port 21``` *may* have had some kind of firewall running or nmap didn't understand what it was talking to.
+Inspecting the TCP protocol exchange more deeply didn't however reveal anything either.
 The server just disconnected after the first handshake attempt, so even sending packets with Netcat wouldn't work.

 ```
 21/tcp  open     tcpwrapped